The Andromeda Evolution

 The Andromeda Evolution is a 2019 novel written by Daniel H. Wilson.
 It is a sequel to Michael Crichton's The Andromeda Strain, published 50 years prior in 1969.
-It is the nineteenth and final novel under Crichton's name, and the fourth and final novel published after Crichton's death.
+It is the nineteenth novel under Crichton's name, and the fourth novel published after Crichton's death.

 Plot

 Fifty years after the events of The Andromeda Strain an anomaly is discovered in the Amazon rainforest.
 A team made up of Nidhi Vedala, Harold Odhiambo, Peng Wu, Eduardo Brink, and Sophie Kline are selected to investigate the anomaly.
-James Stone, the son of Jeremy Stone, is chosen as a last-minute replacement on the team by overseer General Stern based on a hunch.
+James Stone, the son of original Andromeda incident scientist Jeremy Stone, is chosen as a last-minute replacement on the team by overseer General Stern based on a hunch.
 The team is dispatched to the Amazon, minus Sophie Kline, who is an American astronaut residing at the International Space Station.

 The group's travel towards the anomaly is met with disaster when local tribesmen attack during the night in a strangely violent manner.
 Brink and the native guides leading the group are slaughtered.
 Peng finds Brink's body the following day and discovers a vial of Omega poison in his bag.
 She keeps the poison, as she's unable to trust the others due to a pre-existing anxiety disorder.
-Upon investigating the tribesmen's bodies the group discovers that they were infected with a new strain of Andromeda: AS-3.
-Odhiambo finds that the tribesmen were accompanied by a little boy, Tupa, who bonds with Stone.
+Upon investigating the tribesmen's bodies, the group discovers that they were infected with a new strain of Andromeda: AS-3.
+Odhiambo finds that the tribesmen were accompanied by an uninfected boy, Tupa, who bonds with Stone.

 The group contacts Kline in an attempt to pass information along to Stern, as the jungle environment makes it difficult to contact anyone other than the space station.
 Led to believe that Brink is still alive, Kline gives them a coded message to pass along telling him to use the Omega poison on the scientists.
-Upon reaching the anomaly they find that it is growing and has formed a building.
+Upon reaching the anomaly, they find that it is growing and has formed a building.
 They enter it and discover the bodies of several workers, as well as a control hatch, at which point Kline contacts them and tells them that they should not have come.
 Peng has a panic attack as the floor begins to become quicksand.
 She flees rather than enter the hatch with the others and becomes infected.
-With her dying breath she reveals that Andromeda is on every planetary body in the solar system.
-It was alien machinery, looking for other life forms.
+With her dying breath she reveals that Andromeda is on every planetary body in the Solar System.
+It is alien machinery, looking for other life forms.
 It is then revealed that Kline had been working against the Andromeda and built the anomaly to this end.
+Vedala and Stone attempt to stop Kline's plan.